sanketm7/netflix-gpt/README.md

 - use of Router
 - Login Form
 - Sign Up/ Sign In form
+- use of FIREBASE for login form validation
 - form validation
 - useRef Hook
 - form validation (Email ,Passwoed , name)